Griesbacher/histou/README.md

 ### Grafana
 - Move the file `histou.js` in the `public/dashboards/` folder within Grafana.
 - Depending on the URL the `index.php` is published on the webserver, change the Variable `var url = 'http://localhost/histou/';` in in the histou.js file.
 If you copied the Histoufolder to the root of your webserver, the default URL is perfect.

+### OMD - the easy way
+Nagflux is fully integrated in [OMD-Labs](https://github.com/ConSol/omd), as well as Histou is.
+Therefor if you wanna try it out, it's maybe easier to install OMD-Labs.

 ## Configuration
 ### Configfile